 Appendicitis is a condition characterized by the inflammation of the appendix.
 The appendix is a small, tube-like organ located in the lower right side of your abdomen.
 Usually, appendicitis occurs when the appendix becomes infected, leading to a range of symptoms.

 When the appendix is inflamed, you may experience severe abdominal pain, particularly in the lower right abdomen.
-This pain can be accompanied by other symptoms such as nausea, vomiting, and fever.
+This pain can be accompanied by chronic appendicitis symptoms such as nausea, vomiting, and fever.
 It’s important to note that the exact cause of appendicitis is not always clear, but it is often associated with blockage of the appendix, such as by fecal matter, enlarged lymph nodes, or tumors.

 If left untreated, appendicitis can progress and result in a burst appendix, which can lead to a life-threatening infection known as peritonitis.
 To prevent further complications, an appendectomy, which is the surgical removal of the appendix, is typically performed.